ploopyco/adept-trackball/hardware/mechanicals-btu-mod/readme.md

 The intended BTUs for v1 are [these veichu ones](https://www.aliexpress.com/item/1005003066404497.html) in 7.5 size.

 I am actively working on other versions for other BTU varieties and will aim to add these in the future.

+Please do not contact the core ploopy team for any issues with this mod, I can be reached through my github account linked above or on discord.